finnianr/Eiffel-Loop/doc/Contents.md

 **Delete:** is implemented by the `{EL_STORABLE}.delete` procedure.

-Transactional tables are implemented using the [`EL_RECOVERABLE_STORABLE_CHAIN`](http://www.eiffel-loop.com/library/persistency/database/chain-db/el_recoverable_storable_chain.html) class which inherits [`EL_STORABLE_CHAIN`](http://www.eiffel-loop.com/library/persistency/database/chain-db/el_storable_chain.html).
+Transactional tables are implemented using the [$source `EL_RECOVERABLE_STORABLE_CHAIN`] class which inherits [$source `EL_STORABLE_CHAIN`].
 It is called 'recoverable' because if the power suddenly goes off on your PC, the table is fully recoverable from the editions file.

 **ENCRYPTION**